NA-MIC/ProjectWeek/PW30_2019_GranCanaria/README.md

 ## Registrants

-### Registration so far (names will be added here after processing at the link above)
+Do not add your name to this list below.
+It is maintained by the organizers based on your paid registration. **[Click here to register.](Logistics.md#Registration)**

-Do not add your name to this list - it is maintained by the organizers based on your paid registration.
+List of registered participants so far (names will be added here after processing registrations):

 <!-- ORGANIZERS: please edit REGISTRANTS.md -->
 1. Ron Kikinis - Brigham and Women's Hospital and Harvard Medical School - USA